Fragtality/QualityWings2GSX/README.md

 - 4/Taxi-Out: The State while the Plane is still on the Ground.
 - 5/Flight: The State will always be set when the Plane is not on the Ground.
 - 6/Taxi-In: The State after the Plane is on the Ground again and Engines are still running (as recognized by GSX)
-- 7/Deboard: The Deboarding will be started when GSX_AUTO_SERVICE_CYCLE is called (if don't let QW787_SYNC request it for you).
-The State is active the Engines are stopped and as long the Deboarding is not marked as being completed.
+- 7/Deboard: The Deboarding will be requested when GSX_AUTO_SERVICE_CYCLE is called (if you don't let QW787_SYNC request it for you).
+The State is active as long the Deboarding is not marked as being completed.
 After that it will start over with 0/Refuel!

 The Binary has the following States (internaly):